okasato/timhortons-search-app/README.md

 ### 4. Starting Server-Side Application

-Run the folloing command to start the client-side application.
+Run the folloing command to start the server-side application.

 ```
 $ npm run start